rhymeyang/Se/docs/308B/Chapter05.md

 A software program library often exists as an information system with a user interface and several functions, including the following:

-- **Access and authorization controls**
-  - The program library should uniquely identify all individuals who attempt to access it and authenticate them with means that are commensurate with the sensitivity of the application.
+- **Access and authorization controls**<br/>The program library should uniquely identify all individuals who attempt to access it and authenticate them with means that are commensurate with the sensitivity of the application.
 The program library should be able to manage different roles or levels of access so that each person is able to perform only the functions that they are authorized to perform.
 Also, the program library should be able to restrict access to different modules or applications stored within it; for example, source code that is more sensitive (such as the code related to access control or data encryption) should be accessible by fewer personnel than less sensitive source code.
-- **Program check-out**
-  - This means that an authorized user is able to access some portion of application source code, presumably to make a modification or perform analysis.
+- **Program check-out**<br/>This means that an authorized user is able to access some portion of application source code, presumably to make a modification or perform analysis.
 Check-out permits the user to make a copy of the source code module that might be stored elsewhere in the program library or on another computer.
 Often, check-out is permitted only upon management approval, or it may be integrated with a defect tracking system so that a developer is permitted to check out a piece of source code only if there is a defect in the program that has been assigned to the particular developer.
 When source code is checked out, the program library typically “locks” that section of source code so that another developer is not able to also check it out—thus preventing a “collision” where two developers are making changes to the same section of code at the same time.
-- **Program check-in**
-  - This function enables an authorized user to return a section of application source code to the program library.
+- **Program check-in**<br/>This function enables an authorized user to return a section of application source code to the program library.
 A program library will usually permit only the person who checked out a section of code to check it back in.
 If the user who is checking in the code section made modifications to it, the program library will process those changes and may perform a number of additional functions, including version control and code scanning.
 If the section of code being checked in was locked, the program library will either automatically unlock it or ask the user whether it should remain locked if, for example, additional changes are to be made.
-- **Version control**
-  - This function enables the program library to manage changes to the source code by tracking the changes that are made to it each time it is checked in.
+- **Version control**<br/>This function enables the program library to manage changes to the source code by tracking the changes that are made to it each time it is checked in.
 Each time a source code module is modified, an incremented “version number” is assigned.
 This enables the program library to recall any prior version of a source code module at any time in the future.
 This can be useful during program troubleshooting or investigations into a particular programmer’s actions.
-- **Code analysis**
-  - Some program library systems can perform different types of code analysis when source code is checked in.
+- **Code analysis**<br/>Some program library systems can perform different types of code analysis when source code is checked in.
 This may include a security scan that will examine the code for vulnerabilities or a scan that will determine whether the checked-in module complies with the organization’s coding policies and standards.

 These controls enable an organization to have a high degree of control over the integrity and, hence, quality and security of its software applications.